TechSmith ®

 Camtasia: enhanced editing & text-based add-ons

-Camtasia Essentials has basic and advanced audio editing available.
-Change clip speed, fade your audio, and make it dance with audio visualizers!
+Camtasia has basic and advanced audio editing available within the editor.
+Change clip speed, fade your audio, and remove background noise with AI.

-However, with Camtasia Pro and Create you get Audiate, an incredible tool for more advanced audio editing and improvement.
-Eliminate hesitations at the click of a button, create text-to-speech automatic voiceovers, and eliminate annoying background noise.
-Plus, you can generate a script to kick-start your video creation process using Audiate’s Script Generator.
+Pair Camtasia with Audiate and you have an incredible tool for more advanced audio editing and improvement.
+Remove hesitations at the click of a button, create text-to-speech automatic voiceovers, and eliminate annoying background noise.
+Plus, you can use Audiate’s AI-powered script generator to kick-start your video creation process.

 Clipchamp: basic audio editing